its5Q/codename-rvc-fork-4/README.md

 - Support for Multi-scale, classic L1 mel and (EXP) multi-resolution stft spectral losses.

+- Support for some of VITS2 enhancements.
+`( Transformer-enhanced normalizing flow + spk conditioned text encoder. )`

-- Support for the following vocoders: HiFi-GAN, MRF-HiFi-gan, Refine-GAN, RingFormer.<br/>
+- Support for the following vocoders: HiFi-GAN-NSF, MRF-HiFi-gan, Refine-GAN, RingFormer, Wavehax, Snake-HiFi-GAN-NSF.<br/>
-` RingFormer architecture consists of: RingFormer ( Conformer + RingAttention, snake activations ) + MPD, MSD, MRD Discs.`
+` RingFormer, Wavehax and Snake-HiFi-GAN-NSF architectures utilize MPD, MSD and MRD Discs combo.`

 - Checkpointing and various speed / memory optimizations compared to og RVC.

 - New logging mechanism for losses: Average loss per epoch logged as the standard loss, <br/>and rolling average loss over 50 steps to evaluate general trends and the model's performance over time.

 - From-ui quick tweaks; lr for g/d, schedulers, linear warmup, kl loss annealing and more ..

+**Any new / experimental features are always highlighted in releases so, feel free to check it out there.**

  <br/>